Douglas A. Zembiec: Death

 The swimming pool located at the Marine Corps' Henderson Hall is named in honor of Zembiec.

-By order of the Commandant of the Marine Corps, the Douglas A. Zembiec Award for Outstanding Leadership in Special Operations was created on April 11, 2011, to annually recognize the Marine officer who "best exemplifies outstanding leadership as a Team Leader in the Marine Corps Special Operations Community."
+By order of the Commandant of the Marine Corps, the Douglas A. Zembiec Award for Outstanding small unit Leadership in Special Operations was created on April 11, 2011, to annually recognize the Marine officer who "best exemplifies outstanding leadership as a Team Leader in the Marine Corps Special Operations Community."

 Quotes

 Zembiec left many volumes of personal writings behind, some of which were shared at his funeral.
 The final words of the eulogy, delivered by his friend Eric L. Kapitulik, related some of those writings:

 Kapitulik said the creed came from the man who knew Zembiec the longest, as indicated by his written description: "Principles my father taught me."

 Other quotes: "Killing is not wrong if it's for a purpose, if it's to keep your nation free or protect your buddy.
 One of the most noble things you can do is kill the enemy."

-These sayings have evolved into a credo for many members of the USMC and US MIL communities.